PoisotLab/ms_metaweb_transfer/README.md

 within the traditional unceded territory of the Saint Lawrence Iroquoian, Anishinabewaki, Mohawk, Huron-Wendat, and Omàmiwininiwak nations.
 TP, TS, DC, and LP received funding from the Canadian Institue for Ecology & Evolution.
 FB is funded by the Institute for Data Valorization (IVADO).
 TS, SB, and TP are funded by a donation from the Courtois Foundation.
 CB was awarded a Mitacs Elevate Fellowship no. IT12391, in partnership with fRI Research, and also acknowledges funding from Alberta Innovates and the Forest Resources Improvement Association of Alberta.
 M-JF acknowledges funding from NSERC Discovery Grant and NSERC CRC.
 RR is funded by New Zealand’s Biological Heritage Ngā Koiora Tuku Iho National Science Challenge, administered by New Zealand Ministry of Business, Innovation, and Employment.
 BM is funded by the NSERC Alexander Graham Bell Canada Graduate Scholarship and the FRQNT master’s scholarship.
 LP acknowledges funding from NSERC Discovery Grant (NSERC RGPIN-2019-05771).
 TP acknowledges financial support from NSERC through the Discovery Grants and Discovery Accelerator Supplement programs.

+**Conflict of interest:** The authors have no conflict interests to disclose

+**Authors' contributions:** TS, SB, and TP designed the study and performed the analysis; GVDR, MF, and RR provided additional feedback on the analyses.
+DC, BM, and FB helped with data collection.
+All editors contributed to writing and editing the manuscript.

+**Data availability:** All code and data used in this manuscript is publicly available and archived on OSF [https://osf.io/2zwqm/](https://osf.io/2zwqm/) and is currently referenced in the manuscript.

 # References